SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-28-soc-sec-journey.md

      It's a small thing, so I'm just gonna step back and leave that one alone!

 So it took 7 months to get everything processed through, verifying identity, marriage, &amp;
-eligibility, getting spousal benefits, and getting taxes taken out.
+eligibility, getting spousal benefits, and getting Medicare Part B premia &amp; taxes taken out.

 It was _exhausting!_  Also, worrisome.
 But&hellip; for now, it's _done:_ we have pensions flowing and good health insurance in force.